We help and guide you building the suitable Tax Planning and Asset Protection structure

 In order to determine your corporation’s preferred province, you should ask yourself the following questions:

 Where will your corporation conduct its business – in one or more provinces/territories or across Canada?

 How important is federal name protection?
 Will your corporate name be used in multiple Provinces or Territories?

 Doers the uniqueness of your corporate name justify its protection with federal incorporation?

 What are the various fees associated with federal incorporation versus provincial incorporation?

-There are three principal differences between federal and provincial incorporation; namely, jurisdiction of operation, degree of corporate name protection and cost of incorporation.
+There are three principal differences between federal and provincial incorporation; namely, the jurisdiction of operation, degree of corporate name protection and cost of incorporation.

-Federal and Provincial Jurisdiction
+How to Incorporate a business in Canada – Federal and Provincial Jurisdiction

 Federal corporations are incorporated pursuant to the Canada Business Corporations Act (CBCA).
 They have the constitutional right to carry on business anywhere in Canada under their registered corporate name, subject to extra-provincial/territorial registration requirements in each Province or Territory.